tryscer/flock/flock-music.md

 ## Track 3: Alice Goes Down a Rabbit Hole

-*“…And now we swing on over to local happenings, where the bright airs of the Henrico County Fair’s Achievement Day turned mighty stormy this afternoon!
+*“…And now we swing on over to local happenings, where the bright airs of the Henrico County Fair’s Achievement Day turned mighty stormy this afternoon...
 Police were called in after what they flat-out called ‘riotous behavior’—and not just the crowd, but the performers too, got into the ruckus!
 Officers stepped in quick to settle things down.
-Fair boss Mr. C. Evans gave word, and I quote: ‘We have laws in this country, and no amount of celebration will distract us from upholding them…’ Strong words there.
+Fair boss, Mr. C. Evans, gave a statement, and I quote: ‘We have laws in this country, and no amount of celebration will distract us from upholding them…’ Strong words there.
 Now here’s the real kicker: state fair officials have shut down all the music shows for the day.
-That means no stage for the Seven-Tops, those radio favorites that folks lined up to hear!
+That means no stage for the Seven-Tops, those radio favorites that you folks lined up to hear!
 Among those caught up in the fray was the son a prominent businessman.
 More on that story right at the top of the hour, so don’t you dare touch that dial… Right now let us bring back the smooth sounds with Dean Martin, crooning 'That’s Amore!'”*

 *(Bells would sing ting-a-ling-a-ling, ting-a-ling-a-ling and you'll sing…)*

 “Come on, Alice!”
 ​	“I don’t want to.”
 ​	I’m sitting on the ground in front of the carousel.
 Everybody else is riding the horses.
 They bob up and down, rotating slowly, each in his turn appearing and disappearing from view.
 ​	“Come sit with me on the horse!” cries Cindy.
-Her horse is circling the platform, about to drop out of the horizon line of my sight.
+Her horse, of peeling white and fading blue, is circling the platform, about to drop out of the horizon line of my sight.
 Eleanore, on a horse of peeling white and fading green, is riding hard on her tail.
 ​	“I do not want to celebrate,” I shout after her.
-​	“It will make you feel better,” Barry says, coming into view.
+​	“I never knew a music show could feel this way,” Barry says, coming into view.
 His saddle is golden and his smile is idiotic.
-​	“I do not want to feel better, either,” I say.
+​	“That was one song!”
+​	"But what a song," he replies, staring at a point above his head.
+"I mean seeing those cigarette girls was fine, but the music...
+I mean the dancing..."
-​	“Come on,” shouts Eleanore from the edge of the platform, “that show was—“ ​	“What?”
-I shout after her. .
+​	"You don't get it," shouts Eleanore from the edge of the platform, “that show was—“ ​	“What?”
+I shout after her.
 ​	Tim is rolling into view, checking out his reflection in the gilded, bulb-studded mirrors.
 As a mature man, he forewent the horse in favor of a carriage.
-​	“Barry had a good time,” he says.
-“I had a good time.
-You danced, too, didn’t you?
-Focus on the good things.”
-Above his reflection in the mirror, a light bulb burns out.
+​	“Have you seen that guitarist?" he says. "​I mean did you hear what she did with that guitar?"
+​	"What show did you guys see?" asks the kid riding the fading yellow horse behind Tim's carriage.
+​	"It was the best show ever, man," Tim tells him.
+"They're called the Steam Pillars."
+The kid is about ten or twelve and obviously dressed by his mother for a special occasion: pressed striped shirt and Sunday shoes.
+He has thick glasses on.
-​	”Look, I’m bummed too!”
-Says Cindy as she reappears.
+​	”You'll see other shows!” says Cindy as she reappears.
 Her golden hair bobs gently around her shoulders.
+​	"How?"
+I say bitterly.
+"Who will come with me?"
+​	"I'll come with you!" says the kid.
+"My name is Bernie."
-​	“I said that show was *fire!*” Says Eleanor behind her .
+​	“I said that show was *fire!*” Says Eleanor behind her.
 ​	“It was,” I say.
 “It was until Barry’s friend shut it all down!”
 ​	“Mr. Evans is very friendly,” smiles Barry.
 He’s looking around the gold-painted trappings of the carousel and humming along with the tacky organ music.
 “The world,” he adds with a sigh, “is made up of friends.”
 ​	“What’s wrong with you all?”
 I say.
-​	“You don’t get it, Alice,” says a disappearing Eleanore.
-“That thing with the police was the best—“ ​	She disappears again.
+​	“All I'm saying,” says a disappearing Eleanore, “is that this thing with the police was the best—“ ​	She disappears again.
-​	“You gotta make the best of the situation, is all I’m saying,” says Cindy.
-She dismounted her horse nimbly and walks around the platform, against the motion of the carousel.
+​	“I'll come with you,” says Cindy.
+She dismounted her horse nimbly and walks around the platform, against the direction of the carousel.
 She keeps perfectly centered in my view.
+"All you have to do is come along."
 ​	“I just want you all to know that did not count as my first show,” I say.
 ​	“What did she say?” says Tim.
 ​	“She said she wants to go to another show,” says Cindy and sits down in his carriage.
 She smiles at him.
 “Know any good ones?”
 ​	“Well,” he says.
 “I think the Seven-Tops should start about now, no?”
-​	“That’s not funny,” I say.
+​	“That’s not funny,” I say, even though I'm laughing.
 “I want the Steam Pillars!
 They make you feel…” ​	“I said the police thing was the best part!” says Eleanore.
 “How Mucho was giving it to the cop and the crowd was having none of it… it was the best part of their performance!”
-​	“How do they make you feel, Alice?” calls Cindy and disappears.
+​	“How do they make you feel, Alice?” asks Bernie.
-​	“They make me feel like I want to throw something at them,” I tell myself.
+​	“They make me feel like I want to throw something at them,” I tell him.
 ​	Barry says, “let’s go find out where they give their next show.
-Then we’ll follow them around in our cars.”
+Then we’ll follow them around in our car.”
-​	I smile.
-“You liked their show, too?”
+​	Bernie asks, "why would you want to follow them around?"
+​	Tim asks, "Don't you have a mother?"
 ​	“I never felt this way,” he says, and then looks as though he’s surprised at his own answer.
 Behind him, Eleanore’s peeling horse is empty.
 As the platform turns I see she’s sitting with Tim and Cindy at the carriage.
 ​	“Let’s do that,” I say.
 ​	“Do what?” says Eleanore.
 ​	“Let’s find out where they’re headed and go there, too.
 Let’s go to their show!”
-​	Cindy Thinks about it and says, “Why are you playing with matches?”
+​	Cindy thinks about it and says, “Why are you playing with matches?”
 ​	I say, “I got them as a gift.”
 ​	“From whom?”
 ​	“That kid I danced with,” I say, and I light another one.
 The blue and orange flame dances between my fingers, and just as it nears my fingers it ebbs out.
-“He told me I should come on board, then he put those matches in my pocket.”
+“He told me I should come on board, then he put those matches in my hand.”
 ​	“What did he mean?”
 ​	“I dunno.”
 I look at the book of matches.
-It’s yellow and has the Buzz logo and hexagons on it.
-Inside the cover, someone wrote a letter—“
+It’s yellow and the cover has the Buzz logo on it.
+Inside the cover, someone wrote something in pencil...
 ​	“Come on board of what?” says Cindy as her carriage disappears from view.
 ​	“Alright, we’re done, everybody get off!” says the operator.
 He presses a switch and the platform jerks to a halt.
 The music stops —